suvarnanith/terraform-modules/README.md

-# terraform-modules
+# Terraform-Modules

 This Terraform module deploys a Resource Group, Virtual Network, Subnet, VM, Network Security Group, Database, Storage Account, Container, Load Balancer in Azure.
 Calling the child module once and build multiple resources by passing the map of variables.

 For_each loop has been used in the every module.

-Example for calling the child module.
+# Example for calling the child module.

 ```
 # Resource-1: Azure Resource Group